ancientgoat/WhatsUpDocs/README.md

 #### JrRestScheduler

 Uses the TooSkunk project's jar to run Rules defined in the src/main/resources directory.
-These rules are run two different ways, one is a sample rule runs every 5 seconds, on a timer.
+These rules are run two different ways.
+One is on a schedule, a sample rule runs every 5 seconds.
 And the other is that you can call a Rule as a Rest call, pass it a parameter, and have it execute.